projekt-opal/hackathon/data.md

 [European Data Portal](https://www.europeandataportal.eu/),
 [EU Open Data portal](https://data.europa.eu/euodp/en/data/) and [other portals](https://github.com/projekt-opal/doc/wiki/Open-Data-Portals).
+If you can not find Paderborn data, try to search for "NRW" / "North Rhine-Westphalia" / "Nordrhein-Westfalen".

 For data related to Paderborn have a look at [Open Data Paderborn](open-data-paderborn.md).